Sky Betting & Gaming: Fines and regulatory sanctions

-On 9 March 2022 the United Kingdom Gambling Commission (UKGC) fined Bonne Terre Limited, trading as Sky Betting and Gaming, £1.17m for breaching the Social Responsibility Code of Practice (SRCP 3.5.3(2) and SRCP 5.1.11) and a licensing condition according to section 82(1) of the Gambling Act 2005.
+On 9 March 2022, the United Kingdom Gambling Commission (UKGC) fined Bonne Terre Limited, trading as Sky Betting and Gaming, £1.17m for breaching the Social Responsibility Code of Practice (SRCP 3.5.3(2) and SRCP 5.1.11) and a licensing condition according to section 82(1) of the Gambling Act 2005.
 The regulator carried out an investigation that found that on 2 November 2021, the operator sent out a promotional email for its Sky Vegas brand to 41,395 players who had self-excluded and 249,159 customers who had opted out of email marketing.
 The Commission notes that the licensee took immediate remedial reaction and that they had cooperated throughout the investigation.

+After a complaint by the group Clean Up Gambling, in 2024, Sky Betting & Gaming was reprimanded by the UK Information Commissioner's Office for unlawful use of advertising cookies.
+In 2025, a high court judge in Britain found that Sky Betting & Gaming had improperly used customers data, and had improperly targeted marketing at a customer with a gambling addiction.
+Flutter said it was considering an appeal.